 You see, it’s not about offices.
 Painting the walls in bright colors does not change anything.
 An office is just a reflection of the environment that a company wants to create.
 Usually things we see improve productivity and creativity.
 But the most important thing is that companies like "Google" create an environment in which its employees can create art.
 After all, writing good code is an art.
 Coming up with a good project is an art.
 Western companies invest into developing creative people, and even more, leaders.
 Today, the same is not done in Ukraine.
 But the most valuable resource a company has been its people.

 Zhenya, we are looking forward to your lectures and classes in Ukraine.
 It is very useful to listen to the opinion of a competent person who sees Ukraine from the point of view of the West.
 What do you expect from the audience?
 Good questions, active discussion, right conclusions?

 I travel to Ukraine to share my experience.
 I want to see Ukraine rising and reaching the world’s level.
 When I present a class, I expect first of all that people walk out with one idea.
 Something that they can do tomorrow.
 I expect that, coming to work, they think: what if I do something in a different way?
 I want people to start seeing problems in a new light.

-Once a guy in my class said “You break the patterns of how people see things”.
+Once a guy in my class said, “You break the patterns of how people see things”.
 This is probably the biggest compliment for me.
 What I'm really looking forward to is communication in my classes and seminars.
 I conduct them in a very informal way.
 When people ask questions, I know they are interested.
-When people take part in the discussion, I know that they will take a lot more from it than if they would just listened and tried to remember my words.
+When people take part in the discussion, I know that they will take a lot more from it than if they would just listen and tried to remember my words.